 Ibuprofen is one of the most common non-steroidal anti-inflammatory drugs (NSAIDs), first discovered in 1961.
 Today, it’s an active ingredient in numerous over-the-counter pain-relief drugs, including household names like Motrin and Brufen.
 Ibuprofen is very effective at eliminating most forms of pain that result from inflammation.
 It also works well as a fever reducer.

 Ibuprofen works by blocking a specific type of hormone known as prostaglandin.
-Unlike normal hormones, prostaglandins are not secreted by any kind of gland.
-Rather, they form via chemical reaction at the site they’re needed.
-This is typically a site in which there has been infection or tissue damage (hence the resulting pain, inflammation, fever, etc).
+Unlike normal hormones, prostaglandins are not secreted by any gland.
+Instead, they form via chemical reactions at the site where they’re needed.
+Typically, this is a site where there has been an infection or tissue damage (hence the resulting pain, inflammation, etc.).

 Ibuprofen limits the number of enzymes produced by cyclooxygenase-2 (COX-2).
 This results in decreased prostaglandin release when the body experiences injury, leading to lowered inflammation and pain.

-It’s important to note that ibuprofen comes with some serious potential side effects, especially when taken in large quantities.
-Some of these include heartburn, dizziness, high blood pressure, stroke, ulcers (stomach bleeding), and heart attack.
+It’s important to note that ibuprofen comes with some potential side effects.
+Some of these include dizziness, high blood pressure, and ulcers (stomach bleeding).

 What Makes CBD Different?

 Cannabis has been consumed for centuries to help alleviate pain, and now scientists are aiming to find the link between cannabinoids and their anti-inflammatory and analgesic (pain-relieving) potential.